KKR nears agreement to acquire Envision for about $5.5 billion: source

 The Wall Street Journal had earlier reported that KKR is nearing a deal to buy Envision.

+KKR had agreed last month to acquire BMC from private equity companies Bain Capital and Golden Gate Capital, which bought BMC for $6.9 billion in 2013.

+KKR had a successful year for fundraising in 2017, with the private equity firm’s fund closings including a $13.9 billion North America private equity fund and a $1.45 billion healthcare fund.

-Reporting by Kanishka Singh in Bengaluru and Liana Baker in New York; Editing by Lisa Shumaker
+Reporting by Liana Baker in New York and Kanishka Singh in Bengaluru; additional reporting by Joshua Franklin in New York; Editing by Lisa Shumaker